 The Company is committed to good Corporate Governance and lays strongemphasis on transparency accountability and integrity.
 As required under SEBI (ListingObligations and Disclosure Requirements) Regulations 2015 the Report on CorporateGovernance together with Auditors' Certificate regarding Compliance of conditions ofcorporate governance for the Financial Year 2019-20 is annexed to this report along withManagement's Reply on the Auditors' Report on the Corporate Governance Report for theFinancial Year 2019-20.

 MANAGEMENT DISCUSSION AND ANALYSIS

-The Annual Report contains a separate section on Management Discussion and Analysiswhich is a part of the Directors' Report.
+The Annual Report contains a separate section on Management Discussionand Analysis which is annexed with the Directors' Report.

 DETAILS OF ESTABLISHMENT OF VIGIL MECHANISM FOR DIRECTORS AND EMPLOYEES